ave-llan/local-field-guide/README.md

-Populate the app with field guides in the `initial-field-guides` directory:
+Populate the app with field guides in the `initial-field-guides` directory.
+This may take a minute as the program looks up descriptions from Wikipedia and photos from Flickr.

 `python initial_data.py`